Testing File Handling in MCP Apps: Uploads, Downloads, and Cross-Host Compatibility (July 2026)

 How do I test file uploads in an MCP App?

-How do I handle file downloads in MCP App tests?
+How do I test file downloads in MCP Apps?

 Can MCP Apps handle binary files like images and PDFs?